 And one of my favorites is this amazing little nook by one of my favorite design groups, Old Sea Grove Homes.

 No matter how you look at it, a butler’s pantry is a win/win in any home.
 It adds character and charm, as well as practical solutions for storage or display.
 And how often can you say that about a room in your home?

 I’m crossing my fingers that we get a butler’s pantry in our next house, or that I can reconfigure the layout and add one! 😉

-And if you love kitchens as much as I do, you might want to see more inspiration in the posts below:
+And if you love kitchens as much as I do, be sure to check out more inspiration in the posts below: